jensbeh/accord-client/REQUEST_TEMPLATE.md

   Briefly describe the root cause and analysis of the problem.

   ## - Solution description
-  Descibe your code changes in detail for reviewers.
+  Describe your code changes in detail for reviewers.
 Explain the technical solution you have provided and how it fixes the issue case.
-- [] no
+- [ ] no